-Liquor stores continue to be an area of growth for the Company, providing customers with solutions for wine, spirits and beer along with great customer service and product knowledge.
-Over the past three years, Sobeys has expanded its liquor retail operations under three banners in Western Canada as well as successfully launching the wine and beer business in all five food store banners in Ontario and wine in the Sobeys banner in New Brunswick.
+Liquor stores provide customers with solutions for wine, spirits and beer along with great customer service and product knowledge.
+Over the past three years, Sobeys has expanded its liquor retail operations under three banners in Western Canada as well as successfully launching the wine and beer business in all six food store banners in Ontario and wine in the Sobeys banner in New Brunswick.
 The liquor banners in Western Canada are Sobeys Liquor, Safeway Liquor and Thrifty Foods Liquor.

-Description Banner Count Sobeyr Jobeyr 257 Stores that feature the broadest assortment of products and specialty items designed for each unique market served.
-These banners provide superior customer care from full service meat, deli and seafood counters plus value-added food IGA extra 291 knowledge provided by staff SAFEWAY () 183 THRIFTY FOODS 25 Stores that serve the "fresh fill-in" and "today's meal" needs of customers and are intended to provide superior service and customized offering IGA 35 FOODLAND 219 Stores that serve the "routine and fill-in" food shopping occasions for customers in rural and one- store communities BONICHOIX 75 Tradition 65 Stores that serve customers with low prices every day where price is the driving factor for store selection FRESHCO.
-Fresher.
-Cheaper.
-CHAL®!
-FRESHCO.
-91 Stores that serve the "on-the-go" convenience needs of customers Needs Sobeys ICP Egres 106 Pharmacy, health care, beauty, giftware and convenience store products Lawtons 77 (1) Fuel stations and related convenience stores FastFuel 🎱 368 (2) Liquor stores 96 Includes various other store formats such as convenience stores in Québec Various 34 Total 1,922
+Description Banner Count Stores that feature the broadest assortment of products and specialty items designed for each Sobeys 255 unique market served.
+These banners provide superior customer care from full service meat, deli and seafood counters plus value-added food I Section 133 knowledge provided by staff SAFEWAY () 175 Stores that serve the "fresh fill-in" and "today's IGA 194 meal" needs of customers and are intended to provide superior service and customized offering FARMBOT 28 THRIFTY FOODS 26 Stores that serve the "routine and fill-in" food FOODLAND 219 shopping occasions for customers in rural and one- store communities BONICHOIX 62 Tradition 73 Stores that serve customers with low prices every day where price is the driving factor for store selection FRESH CO CHALO!
+FRESH CO 97 Stores that serve the "on-the-go" convenience needs of customers Needs Sobey IGA express 109 Pharmacy, health care, beauty, giftware and convenience store products Lawtons 77 Fuel stations and related convenience stores FastFuel 378 (1) Liquor stores SAFEWAY S THRIFTY FOODS' LIQUOR 97 Includes various other store formats such as convenience stores in Québec Various 36 (2) Total 1,959

+Notes:

-Notes: (1) This number includes 74 Lawton's Drug Stores and three stand alone Home HealthCare locations.
-(2) This number does not include 57 Safeway co-located fuel sites or 30 co-branded convenience fuel locations.
+- This number does not include 46 Safeway co-located fuel sites or 40 co-branded convenience fuel locations.